bombasticSlacks/Aspirant/Game/Performer.md

 If you have an instrument on you, every ally gets a +1 to initiative.

 #### Busking
 As skilled work, you can busk.
-Make a variable difficulty performance skill test, you receive 2 silver per step of success.
+Make a variable difficulty [Perform](Perform) skill test, you receive 2 silver per step of success.

 #### Come In Peace
 Allies and yourself gain a +1 to social skill tests when interacting with residents of an area.